ethereum/EIPs/EIPS/eip-X.md

 ### Requirements

 - The paper [
-  Efficient Accumulators without Trapdoor Extended Abstract](https://link.springer.com/chapter/10.1007/978-3-540-47942-0_21) by Tomas Sander proves that difficult to factor numbers without a known factorization can be generated.
+  Efficient Accumulators without Trapdoor Extended Abstract](https://link.springer.com/chapter/10.1007/978-3-540-47942-0_21) by Tomas Sander proves that difficult to factor numbers without a known factorization, called an RSA-UFO, can be generated.
 Using logic based on that described by [Anoncoin](https://anoncoin.github.io/RSA_UFO/), this contract shall generate 120 integers of 3,072 bits each to achieve a one in a billion chance of being insecure.
 - This contract shall accept funds from any account without restriction.
 - This contract shall allow someone to provide a factorization of one of the integers.
 If it is the correct solution and is the last integer to be solved, then this contract shall send all of its funds to the solver and mark a flag to indicate that this contract has been solved.